-\$100, \$500, \$1000, The REGISTER BONDS in sums of \$50, \$100, \$500, \$1000, \$5000.
+\$100, \$500, \$1000.
+The REGISTER BONDS in sums of \$50, \$100, \$500, \$1000, \$5000.

-Interest at Six per cent. per annum will commence
+Interest at Six per cent. per annum will commence rom date of purchace, and is

-rom date of purchase, and is PAYABLE IN GOLD.
+PAYABLE IN GOLD.

-Semi-Annually, which is equal, at the present preminim on gold, to about eight per cent, per Annum.
-Farmers, Merchants, Mechanics, Capitalists, and will be able to please all that will favor him with their patronage.
-Whole or parts of sets of Teeth, mounted on Gold, Silver or Platina plate, with Blocks MORTGAGE upon all Railronds, Canals, Bank or Mortgage and the impress products of Stocks and Securities, and the immense products of all the Manufactures, &c., in the country: and that ly saved by filling with pure Gold.
-Strict attention paid to all diseases of the Teeth and Gums, also of the interest and liquidation of principal, by Custonts Duties, Excise Stamps and Internal Revenue,
+Semi-Annually, which is equal, at the present premium on gold, to about eight per cent. per Annum.
+Farmers, Merchants, Mechanics, Capitalists, and all who have any money to invest, should know and remember that these Bonds are, in effect, a FIRST MORTGAGE upon all Railroads, Canals, Bank Stocks and Securities, and the immense products of all the Manufactures. &c., in the country: and that the full and ample provision made for the payment of the interest and liquidation of principal, by Customs Duties, Excise ctamps and Internal Revenue, serves to make these Bonds the